A New Non-archimedean Metric on Persistent Homology: A bridge between persistent homology and hierarchical clustering

-Notice that since each point $x\in D$ is a homology class in $H_0(R_0)$, and points also mark the rows and columns of the cophenetic matrix $C_0(D)$ coming from hierarchical clustering, we can compare these matrices.
+We also note that each point $x\in D$ is a homology class in $H_0(R_0)$, and these points mark the rows and columns of the cophenetic matrix $C_0(D)$ coming from hierarchical clustering.
+As a consequence we can compare these matrices.